-GarageBand includes a variety of studio-quality effect plug-ins that you can use in your projects:
+GarageBand includes a variety of studio-quality effect plug-ins you can use in your projects:

 Compressor: A compressor adjusts the volume of the patch to smooth out sudden level changes.
 Compressors can add punch and definition to a track or an entire song, and can make it sound better when played on audio equipment with a narrow dynamic range.

-EQ: EQ (short for equalization) is a powerful and versatile effect that lets you change the level of selected frequencies in a sound.
-You can use EQ to make both subtle and dramatic changes to the sound of an audio file, an instrument, a vocal performance, or an entire project.
+EQ: EQ (short for equalisation) is a powerful and versatile effect that lets you change the level of selected frequencies in a sound.
+You can use EQ to make both subtle and dramatic changes to the sound of an audio file, an instrument, a vocal performance or an entire project.
 EQ is one of the most commonly used effects in popular music.

 Noise Gate: A noise gate reduces low-level noise by cutting off the sound when it falls below a certain minimum level (known as the threshold).
 It is often used as the first in a series of effects, and is included by default on audio tracks to help reduce input noise.